-Why drive?
 Toronto already had too much traffic as it was — I could read, draw and sleep on public transit, making far better use of my time than I would if I spent it stuck in gridlocked traffic every day.

 But DoomzToo coming along was a wake-up call.
 I’ve seen the parents trying to navigate the subway system with a stroller, struggling to get up and down stairs as just under half of the TTC’s stations are elevators for accessibility.
 I didn’t wanna be one of those parents.
 How dare they take up valuable space on the rush hour subways?
 Why don’t they find another way to get their baby from A to B?

 So I celebrated my 30th birthday at a Ministry of Transportation DriveTest centre, nervously waiting to take my G1 exit test and see whether I could drive the 2011 Ford Edge Select (with All-Wheel Drive) that we’d bought just that weekend.
 It was nerve-wracking.
 It was tense.
-It was in Port Union.
+And it was in Port Union.
 But I passed after waiting ten whole years to try again, and I’ve driven since, ferrying us to distant places like Bouchette, Quebec, while Sarah makes sure I get plenty of practice for my G2 exit test!

 STATUS: SO done.